The information on this page is correct as at 17/04/2026 to the best of Contentsquare's understanding.

 The problem is, you won’t easily be able to troubleshoot or recreate any errors you find in—Adobe Analytics doesn’t have session replays or out-of-the-box error dashboards.

-While both Contentsquare and Adobe can surface anomalies and send tailored alerts, without Contentsquare’s qualitative tools, you’ll be left guessing why anomalies occur in Adobe.
+Without Contentsquare’s qualitative tools, you’ll be left guessing why anomalies occur in Adobe.

 Using Contentsquare you can

-Replay sessions – so you can step into the shoes of users and see exactly what they experienced when they browsed your sites and used your apps.
+Replay sessions so you can step into the shoes of users and see exactly what they experienced when they browsed your sites and used your apps

-Enable engineers to see the full waterfall of network details behind every replay so they can understand what leads up to bugs and fix them quickly/
+Enable engineers to see the full waterfall of network details behind every replay so they can understand what leads up to bugs and fix them quickly

 Get customizable real-time error alerts and dashboards that rally your team around critical issues

-Make it easy to file tickets via Jira or rally teams to action via Slack and Microsoft Teams.
+Make it easy to file tickets via Jira or rally teams to action via Slack and Microsoft Teams

 A big problem with relying on Adobe Analytics is that it's never going to reveal why customers engage with your content, exit your site, or recommend you to a friend.

-VoC tools empower teams across the organization to make data-driven decisions:
+That's why you need a comprehensive Voice of -Customer (VoC) solution.
+Contentsquare’s integrated VoC tools empower teams across the organization to make data-driven decisions:

 Marketers can refine campaigns based on customer sentiment